Charlotte-MEDI/Faceshields/injection mold/readme.md

 Our design has been validated by doctors and other Health Care Workers in Charlotte, NC using the following materials to manufacture the face shields:

-Injection molding material:
+Following materials are used in this design: </br>
-FDA approved Polypropylene
+Injection molding: FDA approved Polypropylene </br>
-0.02″ thick PETG (Our feedback from HCWs recommended 0.02″ thick)
+PETG sheet: 0.02″ thick PETG (Our feedback from HCWs recommended 0.02″ thick)